- Have diabetes

 There are two groups of people who have a higher risk of developing kidney disease:

-• People with high blood pressure.
+- People with high blood pressure.
 Kidney disease and high blood pressure are inherently linked.
-Frequent testing of your blood pressure is necessary to monitor how your kidneys are performing.
+Frequent testing of your blood pressure is necessary to monitor if high pressures are affecting your kidneys.

 90% of kidney function can be lost before kidney disease symptoms are apparent.
 Take our quick online test today and make sure you’re not at risk of kidney disease.